openequella/openequella.github.io/guides/InstallationAdminGuide.md

 ## openEQUELLA Server Administration Account

-The openEQUELLA Server administration account is hidden from casual users and is displayed by entering a special URL created from the server’s base URL.
+The openEQUELLA Server administration account is hidden from casual users and is displayed by entering a special URL.
+This URL is configured in learningedge-config/mandatory-config.properties as admin.url.

-Note: The base URL is configured in `learningedge-config/mandatory-config.properties` as `admin.url`.
-If admin.url is changed adjust the instructions below accordingly.

 ### To open the Server administration account page
 1. Open a browser and enter the openEQUELLA address of the hosting server with